keelancook/missions-center/for-faculty/mission-trips-faculty/professor-expectations.md

 ---

 1. Interact with students and engage in mentorship.
 We expect you to be a leader who is personal and approachable.
-We expect you to lead out in the areas where you expect students to participate.
+We expect you to lead in the areas where you expect students to participate.
    * Professors are not necessarily responsible for daily lectures on missions and evangelism.
 However, they are encouraged to teach during the course as it relates to missions, evangelism, the trip's context, contextualization, etc.
    * Facilitate a time of processing in the evening after the day of ministry is over.
 2. Encourage prayer in the lives of students.
 3. Facilitate time to be in the Word and abide with the Lord.
 Encourage students to do the same.
 4. Remind students of their prayer journals.
 5. Get to know each of the students on the trip.
 Do not just focus on that one stellar student who you know well.
 6. Integrate academics with application.
-Note to your students the areas of integration with reading, lecture, or assignments.
+Note to your students the areas of integration with reading, lectures, or assignments.
 7. Be clear in leadership.
 8. Engage and encourage partners on the ground.
 Do not make life more difficult for them.
 You are there to encourage and help them.
 9. Maintain student safety throughout the trip.